hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 AH I misunderstood what you were trying to tell me. thanks for being patient.

 [13:42:58](#1671630178224MORPU:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Sure no problem, we all can get overwhelmed at the start í ½í¸‰
+Sure no problem, we all can get overwhelmed at the start ğŸ˜‰

 [13:44:10](#1671630250225UHpJH:gitter.im) <hiiamboris (NOT THIS ONE)>:
 If you're on Windows, you'll also need to use `to-red-file` and `to-local-file`.